Least Squares Approximation for a Distributed System: Application to airline data

-\csection{APPLICATION TO AIRLINE DATA}
+Next, we summarize the simulation results for the high dimensional setting in Table \ref{screening_cp}--\ref{linear_after_scr} for linear and logistic regression models.
+Specifically, the screening accuracies of four screening methods are presented in Table \ref{screening_cp} and the post-estimation result is given in Table \ref{linear_after_scr}.
+Among all screening methods, the SIS and DC are able to achieve higher screening coverage rate.
+For the post-estimation result, both TDLSA and SDLSA methods have better estimation accuracy than other methods.

+\section{Application to airline data}

 For illustration purposes, we study a large real-world dataset.
 Specifically, the dataset considered here is the U.S. Airline Dataset.
 The dataset is available at \url{http://stat-computing.org/dataexpo/2009}.
 It contains detailed flight information about U.S. airlines from 1987 to 2008.
-The task is to predict the delayed status of a flight given all other flight information.
-Each sample in the data corresponds to one flight record, which consists of delayed status, departure time, arrival time, distance of the flight, flight date, delay status at departures, carrier information, origin and destination.
-The complete variable information is described in Table~\ref{tab:airline}. {The data contain six continuous variables and five categorical variables.
+The task is to predict the delayed status of a flight given all other flight information with a logistic regression model.
+Each sample in the data corresponds to one flight record, which consists of a binary response variable for delayed status (\textsf{Delayed}), and departure time, arrival time, distance of the flight, flight date, delay status at departures, carrier information, origin and destination as regressors.
+The complete variable details are described in Table~\ref{tab:airline}. {The data contain six continuous variables and five categorical variables.
 The categorical variables are converted to dummies with appropriate dimensions.
 We treat the \textsf{Year} and \textsf{DayofMonth} variables as numerical to capture the time effects.
-To capture possible seasonal patterns, we also convert the time variables \textsf{Month} and \textsl{DayofWeek} to dummies.} Ultimately, a total of 181 variables are used in the model.
+To capture possible seasonal patterns, we also convert the time variables \textsf{Month} and \textsf{DayofWeek} to dummies.} Ultimately, a total of 181 variables are used in the model.
 The total sample size is 113.9 million observations.
 This leads to the raw dataset being 12 GB on a hard drive.
 After the dummy transformation described in Table~\ref{tab:airline}, the overall in-memory size is over 52 GB, even if all the dummies are stored in a sparse matrix format.
 Thus, this dataset can hardly be handled by a single computer.
 All the numerical variables are standardized to have a mean of zero and a variance of one.

-\csubsection{The Spark System and MLE}
+\subsection{The Spark System and MLE}